clintar/cryptonote-universal-pool/README.md

 * FantomCoin & MonetaVerde support
 * Set fixed difficulty on miner client by passing "address" param with ".[difficulty]" postfix
 * Prevent "transaction is too big" error with "payments.maxTransactionAmount" option
+  * Also will retry payments after 5 seconds if maxTransactionAmount is hit, since that means
+  * not all payments would have processed.

 ### Community / Support